Brenton See

 Brenton See (born 1985/1986) is an Australian artist, known for painting murals, especially of birds.

-See, whose mother is also an artist, studied graphic design at a technical and further education (TAFE) college and undertook an apprenticeship as a tattoo artist.
+See, whose mother is also an artist, studied graphic design at a technical and further education college and undertook an apprenticeship as a tattoo artist.

 Locations for his murals include Perth Zoo.

 See, a resident of the Fremantle suburb Hilton, has written on his website:

 Ever since I was a child I have been fascinated by creatures big and small...
 An interest in birds came in my early teens...
 My mother, an amazing craft person herself had always been a massive influence on my creativity and pushed me to start creating my own works.